shenghuatang/core/tutorials/guides/02_core/01_javascript/javascript.md

 };
 ```

 **Note!** We use `forceLoad()` to make sure that the `stock details` app is loaded and therefore a `GdWindow` instance is available.
-This is needed, because `addGroup()` adds a new group to the workspace and all of it's children, but it does not guarantee that those children will have loaded their respective contents.
+This is needed, because `addWindow()` adds a new window to the workspace (meaning it exists in the workspace as an element), but it does not guarantee that the content has loaded.

-As a final touch we need to head over to `stock details`, initialize **Workspaces**.
+As a final touch we need to head over to `stock details` and initialize **Workspaces**.
 Then comment-out the existing context and subscription logic in the `start` function.
-Finally we need to subscribe to `onContextUpdated` and listen for context containing a property `stock`, when we get that we update the fields and set up the `onData` handler for that particular stock:
+Finally we need to get the selected stock from the window context.
+We need to both check the `glue.windows.my().context` and subscribe to `onContextUpdated` in order for our app to continue working as expected even when ejected from the workspace:

 ```javascript
 const start = async () => {